Akashk442/Blog_Project/BloggingPlatform-main/README.md

 PORT=5000
 MONGODB_URI= "your MongoDB URL" then
-Start the backend server - node server.js also in frontend cd frontend npm install
+Start the backend server - npm run server also in frontend cd frontend npm install